 All of the Company's financial instruments are valued using quoted prices in active markets or based on other observable inputs.
 For Level 2 securities, the Company uses a third party pricing service which provides documentation on an ongoing basis that includes, among other things, pricing information with respect to reference data, methodology, inputs summarized by asset class, pricing application and corroborative information.
-For Level 3 contingent consideration, we reassess the fair value of expected contingent consideration and the corresponding liability each reporting period using the Monte Carlo Method, which is consistent with the initial measurement of the expected earn-out liability.
+For Level 3 contingent consideration, the Company reassesses the fair value of expected contingent consideration and the corresponding liability each reporting period using the Monte Carlo Method, which is consistent with the initial measurement of the expected earn-out liability.
 This fair value measurement is considered a Level 3 measurement because the Company estimates projections during the earn-out period utilizing various potential pay-out scenarios.
 Probabilities were applied to each potential scenario and the resulting values were discounted using a rate that considers weighted average cost of capital as well as a specific risk premium associated with the riskiness of the earn-out itself, the related projections, and the overall business.
 The contingent earn-out liabilities are classified as a component of long-term and short-term contingent consideration in the Company's consolidated balance sheets.
-Changes to these estimated liabilities are reflected in change in the fair value of contingent consideration in the Company's financial statements.
+Changes to these estimated liabilities are reflected in change in the fair value of contingent consideration in the Company's consolidated income statement.
+Changes to the unobservable inputs could have a material impact on the Company's financial statements.

 The fair value of the Company's long-term debt, which the Company considers a Level 3 measurement, is estimated using discounted cash flow analyses, based on the Company's current estimated incremental borrowing rates for similar borrowing arrangements.
-The fair value of long-term debt is estimated to be \$216.8 at December 31, 2018.
+The fair value of long-term debt is estimated to be \$217.4 at March 31, 2019.